AseptSoft Core Documentation

 🖥️

 Text or Dialog shown to the operator during production.
-Use this when an information, a manual input, or a decision needs to be made by a human.

 All types